Better access to

 Fees & Rebate

-Our consultation fee is $220.50 per session for individual therapy.
-If you have a Mental Health Care Plan, Medicare will cover $126.50 per session and your Gap will be $94 per session.
+Our consultation fee is $270.65 per session for individual therapy.
+If you have a Mental Health Care Plan, Medicare will cover $131.65 per session and your Gap will be $139 per session.
 The Medicare rebate will be reimbursed into your nominated bank account one working day after the session.
+(Additional $20 will be charged for sessions before and after office hour).

-Bulk billing is available for some patients who are experiencing financial difficulties.
+Bulk billing is available for a limited number of patients who are experiencing financial difficulties.

 Private Health Insurance: